Metro area air quality · 2025

 Moderate

-The Baltimore-Columbia-Towson, MD metro area's air quality is rated Moderate based on 58.7% good air days.
-There were 1 unhealthy days in 2024 when outdoor activity should be limited.
+The Baltimore-Columbia-Towson, MD metro area's air quality is rated Moderate based on 58.1% good air days.
+No unhealthy air days were recorded in 2025.

 How does the Baltimore-Columbia-Towson, MD metro compare?